housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 Network connection is secure
 ==================
-A number of progressive web technologies, such as service workers (which we'll go over in a bit) require a secure HTTPS connection.
+A number of progressive web technologies, such as service workers (which we'll go over in a bit) require a **HTTPS** connection in order to work.
+The '**S**' at the end, which stands for secure, ensures that the content that you retrieve is secure and cannot be tampered with.

+Firebase, like many hosting platforms, is protected with HTTPS by default.
+This makes it simple to have your website or application protected.
+Our Hacker News client is hosted on Firebase and this website is hosted on Github Pages (which also allows **HTTPS** encryption).

 Page load performance is fast
 ==================